reefland/ansible-k3s-argocd-renovate/README.md

 ![current version tag](https://img.shields.io/github/v/release/reefland/ansible-k3s-argocd-renovate?display_name=tag&include_prereleases)

 An Ansible role to provide an automated _K3s Lightweight Distribution of Kubernetes_ initial deployment.
 The goal is to have Anisble build just enough Kubernetes on a cluster node to get ArgoCD running.
 Anisble will then be used to render various application manifest files that ArgoCD will deploy.
-Once the initial deployment is successful you do not need Ansible to maintain the cluster applications - ArgoCD will use an "App of Apps" pattern to handle this, along with Renovate to maintain current versions.
+Once the initial deployment is successful you do not need Ansible to maintain the cluster applications - ArgoCD will use an "App of Apps" pattern to handle this, along with Renovate to maintain and update application versions.

 The following enhancements are part of this Ansible role: